mikerapa/FolderWatcher/README.md

 `	watcher := folderWatcher.New()`

-The AddFolder function is used to give the FolderWatcher a path to watch.
-If the path is invalid and error will be returned.
+Use the AddFolder function to provide a new folder path.
+If the path is invalid an error will be returned.

    ` err := watcher.AddFolder("../testFolder", true, false)`

 ### Collect FileEvents from the FileChanged channel
-When the FolderWatcher is running, messages are sent through the following channels.
+When the FolderWatcher is running, it sends data through following channels:
-1. Stopped Channel - FolderWatcher will send a `true` to this channel when the watcher is stopped.
+1. Stopped Channel - FolderWatcher will send a `true` to this channel when the WatcherState changes to `Stopped`.
-2. FileChanged - All file events are passed through this channel.
+2. FileChanged - FolderWatcher passes file events through this channel.

 ```